ibm-cloud-docs/vpc/building-custom-os.md

 - CONFIG_SCSI = y
    - To use a SCSI hard disk, SCSI tape drive, SCSI CD-ROM, or any other SCSI device under Linux
 - CONFIG_VIRTIO_PCI = y
-   - This driver adds support for virtio-based para virtual device drivers over PCI
+   - This driver adds support for virtio-based para-virtual device drivers over PCI
 - CONFIG_SCSI_VIRTIO = y
    - The virtual HBA driver for virtio
 - CONFIG_VIRTIO_NET = y